flintlib/flint/doc/source/gr_poly.rst

 Exact division
 --------------------------------------------------------------------------------

-These functions compute a quotient `A / B` which is known to be exact (without remainder) in `R[x]` (or in `R[[x]] / x^n` in the case of series division).
-Given a nonexact division, they may return gibberish instead of returning an error flag.
+These functions compute a quotient `Q = A / B` which is known to be exact (without remainder) in `R[x]` (or in `R[[x]] / x^n` in the case of series division).
+Given a nonexact division, they are allowed to set `Q` to an arbitrary polynomial and return ``GR_SUCCESS`` instead of returning an error flag.

-For checked exact division, use the ``div`` functions instead.
+`R` is assumed to be an integral domain (this is not checked).

+For exact division, we have the choice of starting the division from the most significant terms (classical division) or the least significant (power series division).
+Which direction is more efficient depends in part on whether the leading or trailing coefficient of `B` is cheaper to use for divisions.
+In a generic setting, this is hard to predict.

+The *bidirectional* algorithms combine two half-divisions from both ends.
+This halves the number of operations in the basecase regime, though an extra coefficient inversion may be needed.

+The ``noinv`` versions perform repeated ``divexact`` operations in the scalar domain without attempting to invert the leading (or trailing) coefficient, while other versions check invertibility first.
-There are no ``preinv1`` versions because those are identical to the ``div`` counterparts.
+There are no ``divexact_preinv1`` versions because those are identical to the ``div_preinv1`` counterparts.

 .. function:: int _gr_poly_divexact_basecase_bidirectional(gr_ptr Q, gr_srcptr A, slong Alen, gr_srcptr B, slong Blen, gr_ctx_t ctx)
               int gr_poly_divexact_basecase_bidirectional(gr_poly_t Q, const gr_poly_t A, const gr_poly_t B, gr_ctx_t ctx)